The ILIFE Model Line Compared: The Best To Buy in 2019

 Wi-Fi Connection + App

-Mopping Function / Working on a hardwood floor
+Mopping Function and hardwood floor performance

 Amazon Alexa / Google Home Support

-How To Control iLIFE Robot Cleaners
+How to Control ILIFE Robot Vacuum Cleaners

 Anti-Collusion / Anti-Drop Sensors

-With iLIFE, you can schedule your robot to work at a specific time.
+You can schedule your robot to work at a specific time.

 The robots operate quieter than most robovacs on the market and definitely less loud than any upright vacuum.

-It doesn't take a lot of time.
+In the end, it doesn't take a lot of time.
 Don't forget about these simple rules and your robot will make you happy for years.

-Who are iLIFE robots designed for?
+Who are ILIFE robots designed for?

 To Wrap It Up

 Since English is not our first language, you may notice spelling and grammatical errors in the article.
-We would be very grateful if you could help us to fix the mistakes.
+We would be very grateful if you could help us fix the mistakes.
 Just select the confusing part of the text with your mouse and press Ctrl + Enter, then you will be able to send us a corrected version of the text.
 Thank you for your effort!